Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 - By default health regeneration is reduced by -100%, effectively negating natural health regeneration.
 All bonuses for health regeneration still remain as affective as vanilla.
 - Stamina and magicka regeneration are reduced by -50% during combat to encourage more careful resource management and preparation.
 Like health regeneration, all bonuses remain as affective as vanilla.
+- Exhaustion system: when you run out of stamina, enter exhaustion state for 10 seconds or until you recover at least half of your max stamina.
+During exhaustion, weapon damage, poise damage and block efficiency is reduced by 50% and movement speed by 25%.
+NPCs are also affected by exhaustion.
 - Hold block for 3 seconds without letting go of the button to gain +200% stamina regeneration boost until you let go.
 A mechanic inspired by Sekiro: Shadows Die Twice.
 - Enemies take 25% more damage from melee attacks when struck from behind.
 - Boss-type enemies become enraged during power attacks when above 25% stamina, taking drastically less physical and poise damage.
 Enrage is indicated by a faint red glow.